 The evolution of costly signals.
 Portrait of the evolutionary dynamics of the sender code with snapsots of both sender and receiver codes just as in fig. .
 The middle panels show changes in the distribution of values for α and β along evolutionary time.
 Panels above and below correspond to snapshots of the sender and receiver codes, respectively, generation time of the snapshots are indicated by the grey lines in the middle panels.
 Similarly to the evolutionary dynamics in Fig. , first the badge size evolves towards its minimum value.
 Then, the slope evolves positive values determining an increasing reaction norm.
 In contrast to , the normal distribution splits up into two modes.
 This translates into two types of reaction norms assorting in the population where both code for a positive relation between quality and badge size.

-The behaviour expressed by naive individuals (those who have not learned) imposes negative-frequency dependent selection, allowing for the build up of genetic variation in reaction norms.
+The behaviour expressed by naive individuals (i.e. those who have not learned) imposes negative-frequency dependent selection, allowing for the build up of genetic variation in reaction norms.
 In the simulations presented so far, we assumed that individuals start with a flat behavioural reaction norm such that they escalate aggressively a fight with a 0.5 probability regardless of the badge size of the interacting partner.
 To asses whether such initial conditions of the communication system had any role in the build up of genetic variation, we ran a series of simulations varying the initial conditions of the actor module in the learning model.
-Specifically, we let naive individuals have a flat reaction norm with either a 1) low (peaceful), 2) high (aggressive) probability of escalating a fight or 3) a probability corresponding to the ESS of the original hawk-dove game (clever).
+Specifically, we let naive individuals have a flat reaction norm with either a (1) low (peaceful) or (2) high (aggressive) probability of escalating a fight, or (3) a probability corresponding to the ESS of the original hawk-dove game (clever).
 Fig. shows the distribution of values of the intercept (α) and slope (β) evolved in different replicates of the simulations.
 The left-hand side panel, corresponding to peaceful naive individuals, is the only one where the distribution of values is split in different clusters.
 That is, most of the variation occurs within clusters.
 In contrast, when naive individuals behave either aggressively or cleverly, the badges evolve toward minimum and maximum values, and so the variation is driven mainly by differences among replicates.
 We can make sense of these results by realizing that individuals change their naive behaviour quickly in ranges of the badge size that are common in the population.
 Thus, one way to repeatedly interact with the naive behaviour is to have a rare badge size.
 When the naive behaviour is peaceful, individuals with a rare badge size have a fitness advantage.
-This triggers negative-frequency dependent selection and the evolution of different types of badge sizes.
-In situations where individuals learn fast and interact repeatedly the strength of frequency dependent selection diminishes.
+This triggers negative frequency-dependent selection and the evolution of different types of badge sizes.
+In situations where individuals learn fast and interact repeatedly, the strength of frequency-dependent selection diminishes.

 The peaceful, the clever and the aggressive.
 Distribution of values of the intercept α and slope β for individuals at the end of the evolutionary simulations.
 The panels show the three different initial conditions for the behaviour of individuals: peaceful, “clever” and aggressive, see maintext for details.
-Colours indicate the replicate simulation.
+Colours indicate the replicate simulations.
 In the inset, the resulting reaction norms corresponding to the intecept and slope values for one of the replicates, which replicate is shown is indicated by the line colour.
-The simulations where individual disply a “clever” and agressive behaviour, before the learning process, show all the points of a single replicate cluster together, while in simulation where individuals start being peaceful al replicates show distinct groups of individuals spread throughout the x and y axis.
-Only in this condition there is a frequency-dependent process that favour diversity in the reaction norm.
+The simulations where individual display a “clever” and agressive behaviour, before the learning process, show all the points of a single replicate cluster together, while in simulation where individuals start being peaceful all replicates show distinct groups of individuals spread throughout the x and y axis.
+Only in this condition there is a frequency-dependent process that favours diversity in the reaction norm.

 Discussion